A Travel and Lifestyle Blog

 If you know anything about me, you would know that the words Kerry and afternoon tea are linked by a long history.
 We have a long and fulfilling relationship.
 It reaches back to the time as a child that the lovely lady that lived in the house next door to my childhood home, used to invite for me for tea and truffles.

 The wonderfully eccentric Eileen would set places at her little bistro table, with beautiful table linen and delicate fine china.
 Sugar lumps complete with tiny silver sugar tongs were in a china bowl, and a matching milk jug completed the look.
 She would pour me tea, and a little plate of posh truffles would be shared between us.
 Eileen would regale me with her trips to the ballet, and describe the graciousness of the ballerina’s over our tea party for two.
 I loved those afternoons spent with her.
-My love of high tea is well documented on this little ole blog of mine, in fact, there is a whole category dedicated to it, which you can browse in this section, London Life.
+My love of high tea is well documented on this little ole blog of mine, in fact, there is a whole category dedicated to it, which you can browse in this section, Afternoon Tea Diaries.

 Thats why, when I made the commitment to do Veganuary for January (vegan for January) I was having a little panic over the thought of no afternoon tea.
 I mean yes, I was willing to forfeight it for the cause, of course, but you can imagine how happy I was when I discovered that actually, I wouldnt need to!
 The Oxo Tower at London was launching a completley Vegan afternoon tea for January.
 They must have heard about my panic……….